jusupk/hello-world/README.md

 # hello-world
-So begins a new age of knowledge
+So begins a new age of knowledge.
+Knowledge is power!